japila-books/spark-sql-internals/docs/spark-sql-EnsureRequirements.md

 [[supportsCoordinator]]
 Internally, `withExchangeCoordinator` checks if the input `children` operators support `ExchangeCoordinator` which is that either holds:

-* If there is at least one link:spark-sql-SparkPlan-ShuffleExchangeExec.adoc[ShuffleExchangeExec] operator, all children are either `ShuffleExchangeExec` with link:spark-sql-SparkPlan-Partitioning.adoc#HashPartitioning[HashPartitioning] or their link:spark-sql-SparkPlan.adoc#outputPartitioning[output partitioning] is link:spark-sql-SparkPlan-Partitioning.adoc#HashPartitioning[HashPartitioning] (even inside link:spark-sql-SparkPlan-Partitioning.adoc#PartitioningCollection[PartitioningCollection])
+* If there is at least one link:spark-sql-SparkPlan-ShuffleExchangeExec.adoc[ShuffleExchangeExec] operator, all children are either `ShuffleExchangeExec` with link:spark-sql-SparkPlan-Partitioning.adoc#HashPartitioning[HashPartitioning] or their link:SparkPlan.md#outputPartitioning[output partitioning] is link:spark-sql-SparkPlan-Partitioning.adoc#HashPartitioning[HashPartitioning] (even inside link:spark-sql-SparkPlan-Partitioning.adoc#PartitioningCollection[PartitioningCollection])

 * There are at least two `children` operators and the input `requiredChildDistributions` are all link:spark-sql-Distribution-ClusteredDistribution.adoc[ClusteredDistribution]